renatorib/bjson/readme.md

 # bjson
-Bind Json: Reactive way to write json files.
+Bind Json: Reactive way to read/write json files.

 ## How works
 When you need to edit a json file, what you do?